omniunus/Intro-to-STA-Learning-using-R/0_README_Upgradings Notification.md

 # Intro-to-STA-Learning-using-R

 Statistical Parts:
 Ch1 - Ch5 was fully constructed but still could have further alternations.
+The last date of alternations are shown at the 3rd col on the page.

 Current Upgrading: CH0 R Structure